kuuji/one-click-hugo-cms/site/content/about/_index.md

       We love creating original soundscapes for films, animations, podcasts and other medias to bring the right atmosphere for your contents.
 Let us help you tell your stories!
     imageUrl: img/image0.jpeg
-  - heading: Original Sound Design
-    text: We love creating original soundscapes for films, animations, podcasts and other medias to bring the right atmosphere for your contents.
-Let us help you tell your stories!
-    imageUrl: img/image0.jpeg
 ---